 “Personally, I now have vinegar on trucks on every job, use hand cream before pouring, and have started to use gloves with rubber on the bottom.
 Not to be a commercial, but ASCC (the American Society of Concrete Contractors) has an excellent safety program available to its members.”
 Rose ends with this: “I do not jackball around with alkali burns or risks anymore.
 Once burned ….”

 Tim Demarest, of Rockford Stamped Concrete LLC, in Rockford, Mich., admits to getting burned often because he doesn’t like to wear gloves.
 “Usually when it starts, my fingertips will get little holes in them which get larger and hurt a lot.
 I usually soak them in lotion and then I wear Black Lightning nitrile gloves for about a week until the skin is back to normal.”
-He observes that “anytime you screed concrete your hands get concrete on them, but the burns do seem worse when the humidity is down.”
+He observes that “anytime you screed concrete your hands get concrete on them.
+However, the burns do seem worse when the humidity is down.”

 Without question, prepping with the proper clothing and equipment before you and your crew work with wet concrete is by far the best antidote for concrete burns.
 If you do get burned, don’t ignore the contact.
 Take appropriate steps immediately regardless of the state of the pour.